How accreditation works

 - Select ‘Leave of absence’ from the left-hand menu and follow the prompts

-- Enter the date you intend to start your leave and your expected end-date
+- Enter the date you intend to

 - You will receive an email confirming your request.

-Note that you cannot teach in NSW while you are on a leave of absence.
+You cannot teach in NSW while you are on a leave of absence.

 Complete the Leave Of Absence Application Form (PDF 530 KB).